-(a)Includes net changes in amounts expected to be recovered from our insurance carriers, which are recorded in other assets (see below).
+(a) Includes net changes in amounts expected to be recovered from our insurance carriers, which are recorded in other assets (see below).

 In certain instances, we have the ability to recover a portion of our costs under various insurance policies or from subcontractors or other third parties.
 Estimates of such amounts are recorded when recovery is considered probable.
 As reflected in Note 10, our receivables from insurance carriers totaled \$43.7 million and \$57.5 million at December 31, 2022 and 2021, respectively.
 The insurance receivables relate to costs incurred or to be incurred to perform corrective repairs, settle claims with customers, and other costs related to the continued progression of both known and anticipated future construction defect claims that we believe to be insured related to previously closed homes.
-Given the complexity inherent with resolving construction defect claims in the homebuilding industry as described above, there typically is a significant lag between our payment of claims and our reimbursements from applicable insurance carriers.
+Given the complexity inherent with resolving construction defect claims and our reimbursements from applicable insurance carriers.
 In addition, disputes between homebuilders and carriers over coverage positions relating to construction defect claims are common.
 Resolution of claims with carriers takes time, involves the exchange of significant amounts of information, and frequently involves legal action.